amyawu/CEN3031-Project/README.md

 As an app user, I would like to be able to create an account on the application such that I am able to have a place to upload images safely.

+As an app user, I would like to receive useful information based on the specifics provided by my submitted data.

+As an app user, I would like to count with an easy to use interface that provides me with all the options I need to undergo the process easily.

 As an app user, I would like to be able to upload images that may be stored and retrieved later to track health progression.

 As a researcher, I would like the user to be able to store relevant information regarding health or demographic data that may be useful for tracking of health status.